excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

 a typical way to use these two methods together is to maybe prototype with blueprints that call third party libraries, then write libraries of your own in C++ that wrap or extend the Unreal core libraries, then eventually have Blueprints be a cool visual scripting language that calls down to both your custom C++ libraries and the Unreal core libraries.
 On a really large project or team maybe eventually you dispense with blueprints altogether.

-## Editor Quick Tips

-* if you are used to Unity there is quite a bit of overlap actually now.
-* Movement:
-    * moving around in the editor you can press down right mouse button and then you pretty much have an FPS camera with w,a,s,d keys for walking and then q, e keys for vertical movement, and you look around with mouse
-    * using left or middle click will constrain how the mouse movement affects your view through the scene using that same w,a,s,d,q,e scheme
-    * if you have a mouse wheel, you can use it to tune how fast your camera moves when you press the keys
-* Customization:
-    * all the panels similar to unity, you start with a project outliner for all your 'actors' (unreal speak for unities 'game objects' or the more generic 'entities') and a Viewport which is your rendered 'level' (unity calls them 'scenes') preview.
-    * if you delete or move something you can always go to Window > Load Layout > Default Editor Layout to recover. can likely save custom layouts you like too.
-* Ctrl + Spacebar opens up the content drawer, which like Unity has the directory structure with all the 'Content' (unity calls this assets)
-    * if you want to export your game as a zip but exclude all the build files, in Unreal there is an option for this File > Zip Project that knows what to leave out.
-How clever.
-* the widget ribbon bars top have a lot of what you need.
-    * you can add actors to the project with the icon that looks like a cube with a plus sign
-    * inside the top of the viewport you see buttons that look like a cursor, four arrow connected at their tails in the middle pointing outward, two curved arrows chasing each other's tails and a dot with an arrow pointing out of it.
-These are the grab, transform, rotate, scale controls and when you click them you get different tools on your selected actor. the hotkeys for these are useful because you use them all the time and they are the q, w, e, and r keys (sorry if you are a dvorak person, sure you can remap)
-* When you are in the content drawer (that thing you press CTRL + spacebar to get to), you can use the filter by the search bar to restrict which types of objects you want to search for in your content across all of the asset packs you have downloaded and installed.
-* CTRL + Z is undo (as usual), but if you want to redo last command that is CTRL + Y

 ### Ejecting and looking at the player
 * you can do this with f8 while the game is playing in your main viewport, it allows you to fly around your level scene and also select game objects and view them in the outliner.